From Babbling to Books: Building Pre-Reading Skills

 Featuring Todd R. Risley, Sharon Landesman Ramey, and Julie Washington discussing research-based strategies for developing language and pre-reading skills in young children.

-This free webcast is available anytime online.
-This webcast funded by Scholastic.
+This free webcast is made possible by funding from Scholastic.

 Young children who perform better than their peers in reading do so for several reasons, but one of the most overlooked is this – lots of family talk.
 Far too many young children come to school with poor oral language skills because they just don't know enough words.
 The good news is that helping a young child is simple.
 By engaging kids in rich stories and having meaningful conversations with them, you – as a parent or a daycare provider or a preschool teacher – can help improve their oral language skills, which will eventually help them become better readers.